ros-navigation/docs.nav2.org/docs/tutorials/docs/route_server_tools/route_graph_generation_lif_editor.md

 Click the **‘Edit’** button under the **‘Layout’** section in the left sidebar.
 This will open a new popup where you can edit the layout name.
 Click the **‘Save’** button to save it.

-#### NOTE
+!!! note

     You can also change the layout name after creating the layout.

 <figure markdown="span">
   ![](../images/route_graph_generation_lif_editor/frame_name.png){ width="710px" height="330px" }